-Caroline has been with Pulse since March 2013 and covers the clinical patch, including prescribing and guidelines updates, as well as QOF issues.
+Caroline has been with Pulse since March 2013 and was clinical reporter and now deputy features editor.

 Previously she worked in biomedical research, before switching to writing news and features for specialist clinician websites.